-The indumentum or covering of leaves and other organs is various, the principle forms being: Pubescent when rather softly hairy; puberulent when the hairs are very short and soft; pilose when the hairs are long and soft; hirsute when the hairs are stiff and spreading; hispid when the hairs are still stiffer; strigose when the hairs are short and stiff and are closely appressed to the surface, all pointing in one direction; tomentose, woolly, or lanate when the hairs are grayish and not distinct to the naked eye; mealy or farinose when the indumentum is of very short hairs with the appearance of meal, readily rubbing off; glaucous when palebluish, often with a waxy bloom, and furfuraceous when covered with small, spreading scales.
+The indumentum or covering of leaves and other organs is various, the principle forms being: Pubescent when rather softly hairy; puberulent when the hairs are very short and soft; pilose when the hairs are long and soft; hirsute when the hairs are stiff and spreading; hispid when the hairs are still stiffer; strigose when the hairs are short and stiff and are closely appressed to the surface, all pointing in one direction; tomentose, woolly, or lanate when the hairs are soft and more or less matted together; canescent when the hairs are grayish and not distinct to the naked eye; mealy or farinose when the indumentum is of very short hairs with the appearance of meal, readily rubbing off; glaucous when palebluish, often with a waxy bloom, and furfuraceous when covered with small, spreading scales.

 Hairs may be simple or branched; if the branches are radiately arranged, they are called stellate; if like a feather, in two ranks, they are called plumose.
-Besides hairs, leaves and other organs may be more or less covered with small waxy glands, and are described as glandular, or with minute rounded, appressed scales, being then described as lepidote.
-The term gland is applied not only to the small, waxy, shining, usually colored, dots found on leaves, etc., but also to the variously shaped, wartlike or shield-like bodies found on petioles, pedicels, petals, sepals, etc.; to small translucent vescicles in the leaves, petals, etc., filled with oil, usually readily seen with transmitted light; and to lobes of the disk or other excressences in the flower.
+Besides hairs, leaves and other organs may be more or less covered with small waxy glands, and are described as glandular, r with minute rounded, appressed scales, being then described as lepidate.
+The term gland is applied not only to the small, waxy, shining, usually colored, dots found on leaves, etc., but also to the variously shaped, wart-like or shield-like bodies found on petioles, pedicels, petals, sepals, etc.; to small translucent vescicles in the leaves, petals, etc., filled with oil, usually readily seen with transmitted light; and to lobes of the disk or other excressences in the flower.